 Both the passage of the Affordable Care Act (ACA) and the growth in the older adult demographic provide opportunities to develop new collaborations between the healthcare sector and community-based organizations.
 We will seek to help build the capacity and infrastructure of critical older adult providers .
 We will also broker relationships and facilitate partnerships between healthcare payers, older adult providers, and other stakeholders.

 This initiative uses an invitation-only application process.
-The next proposals will be invited in August 1, 2017 and due by August 31, 2017.
+The next proposals will be invited on August 1, 2017 and will be due by August 31, 2017.
 A decision is expected November 1, 2017.

 - American Society on Aging